All Donations to the PBS documentary APPASSIONATO are fully tax deductible.

 Palm Beach Chamber Music Society

-These venerable instruments have endured wars, neglect, and the weathering of time.
-But many still lie silent in bank vaults and display cases—awaiting the touch of a maestro.
-Through collaborations with rare instrument dealers, collectors, interactive museums like MIM, and organizations like Project: Music Heals Us, these celebrated musicians give countless people the chance to experience the power of music to transcend, to transport, and to heal.
+These venerable instruments have endured wars, neglect, and the weathering of time, yet they are still begging to be heard.
+Through collaborations with rare instrument dealers, collectors, interactive museums like MIM, and organizations like Project: Music Heals Us, these works of art and the celebrated musicians who play them give countless people the chance to experience the power of music to transcend, to transport, and to heal.

-Violinist Rachel Barton Pine in concert at MIM in Scottsdale, AZ.
+Violinist Rachel Barton Pine in concert at MIM in Phoenix, AZ.

 "Project: Music Heals Us" performing in a prison